Depression is feeling sad, blue, unhappy, or down in the dumps. Most people feel this way once in a while.

 Clinical depression is a mood disorder.
 It occurs when feelings of sadness, loss, anger, or frustration get in the way of your life over a long period of time.
 It also changes how your body works.

 Depression is caused by changes in the chemicals in your brain.
 The condition may start during or after a painful event in your life.
 It may happen when you take certain medicines.
-It can also start during or after pregnancy.
+It can also start after pregnancy.

 Sometimes there is no clear trigger or reason.